Report submission route

 What costs or fees should I expect for Aurora?

-Testing is market-priced, but missing the online due-date workflow can create avoidable compliance friction.
+Testing is market-priced, but missing the SpryBackflow due-date workflow can create avoidable compliance friction.
 Repair and retest costs vary by service type and whether temporary or outdoor water-use protection is involved.
 Aurora's value is the clear annual workflow and owner-responsibility language, not a published test-price table.